sguzunov/docs/docs/developers/01_configuration/01_system/system-configuration.md

 ### Downloading Files

-To configure the global behavior of the Glue42 Windows when downloading files, use the `"downloadSettings"` property of the `"windows"` top-level key:
+To configure the global behavior of the Glue42 Windows when downloading files, use the `"downloadSettings"` property:

 ```json
 {